akesterson/defunct-disco/README.md

 restricted bash execution environment, and on top of a read-only unionfs with a scratchpad on the top.
 If the NOOP flag is set, then all the same operations are performed, but the restricted environment stops all potentially dangerous commands at the reporting level, and the fetched files are not merged out of the scratchpad onto the live filesystem.
+The scratchpad is also not merged if there is a failure during live (non-NOOP) execution, to prevent from locking the system in a non-functioning state.

 See the client disco-fs-* and disco-exec-* scripts for more information on how this is done.